 - Network analysis, such as mapping and analysis of service areas

 - Production and maintenance of interactive web maps, including the Real Property Information System (RPIS), and the city of Youngstown zoning map

 - Printing and display mounting services (GIS documents)

 The center also provides Crime Prevention Through Environmental Design (CPTED) site analysis.
 CPTED is a natural approach to crime prevention and places most of its emphasis on human activities and how they become exposed to crime and loss.
 The principles of CPTED seek to reduce the occurrence of criminal activity through the design of the built environment, and range from small-scale implementation such the placement of benches and landscaping to large-scale housing developments and schools.
 The four principles of CPTED are Natural Surveillance, Natural Access Control, Territorial Reinforcement, and Maintenance.
 According to the National Institute of Crime Prevention, CPTED is an effective way to fight crime and promote businesses, and is ideal for law enforcement officers, city planners and officials, architects, security consultants, educators, or anyone involved in designing neighborhoods, schools, downtowns, buildings, or revitalization efforts.

-The mission of the Center for Urban and Regional Studies was established at Youngstown State University in 1967.
-The GIS center’s mission is to integrate professional staff, faculty, students, and other University resources to focus on issues and problems of urban and regional development through an ongoing program of basic and applied research and technical assistance, and providing training for local government, social service organizations, and business.
+The Center for Urban and Regional Studies was established at Youngstown State University in 1967.
+The GIS center’s mission is to integrate professional staff, and university faculty and students, to focus on issues and problems of urban and regional development, by providing an ongoing program of applied research and technical assistance to government, nonprofit, and social service organizations.

 All GIS mapping and data services are provided on a fee-for-service or contract basis.
 To initiate a GIS mapping and/or data inquiry, including printing and census data inquiries, please contact John Bralich, Senior GIS and Data Services Manager, at (330) 941-2302 or email@example.com.